OpenEvalProject/evals/manuscripts/elife-36173/v2/manuscript.md

 **Figure 4.:** In the three subplots, each color denotes a particular predictor.
 (A) Regression formula.
 (B) Predictor importance for each predictor in prognostic regression model.
 The vertical axis represents the sMC F-test value.
 The larger the sMC F-value, the more informative the predictor with respect to the regression model.
 (C) The imaging features in the model are rendered on a 3D surface plot template in medial view.

-## Prognostic classification model and internal validation
+### Prognostic classification model and internal validation

 Figure 5A presents the predicted score for each patient in the training dataset.
 As shown in Figure 5B, there was good agreement between the CRS-R scores at the T1 time point and the predicted scores.
 The apparent coefficient of determination R2 was equal to 0.65 (permutation test, p=0.001), and the Bland-Altman plot verified the consistency between the predicted and achieved scores (one sample T test, p = 1.0).
 The prognostic regression model was internally validated using bootstrapping.
 The optimism-corrected coefficient of determination R2 was equal to 0.28.

 ![Figure 5.](https://cdn.elifesciences.org/articles/36173/elife-36173-fig5-v2.jpg)

 **Figure 5.:** (A) Individual predicted scores for each DOC patient in the training dataset.
-The CRS-R score at the T time point is shown on the x axis and the predicted score on the y axis.
-The patients diagnosed as VS/UWS at the 0T time point are shown to the left of the vertical red solid line, whereas the patients diagnosed as MCS at this time point are shown to the right.
-The purplish red pentagram, imperial purple triangle and blank circle mark the patients with a GOS score ≥4,=3 and≤2, respectively, at the 0T time point.
-(1B) Agreement between the CRS-R scores at the T time point and the predicted scores.
-The left panel shows the correlation between the CRS-R scores at the 1T time point and the predicted scores, and the right panel shows the differences between them using the Bland-Altman plot.
-(1C) Bar chart showing the numbers or proportions of DOC patients in each band of predicted scores.
+The CRS-R score at the T0 time point is shown on the x axis and the predicted score on the y axis.
+The patients diagnosed as VS/UWS at the T0 time point are shown to the left of the vertical red solid line, whereas the patients diagnosed as MCS at this time point are shown to the right.
+The purplish red pentagram, imperial purple triangle and blank circle mark the patients with a GOS score ≥4,=3 and≤2, respectively, at the T1 time point.
+(B) Agreement between the CRS-R scores at the T1 time point and the predicted scores.
+The left panel shows the correlation between the CRS-R scores at the T1 time point and the predicted scores, and the right panel shows the differences between them using the Bland-Altman plot.
+(C) Bar chart showing the numbers or proportions of DOC patients in each band of predicted scores.
 In these two panels, the y axis shows the predicted score.
 (D) The area under the receiver-operating characteristic (ROC) curve.
 The star on the curve represents the point with the maximal sum of true positive and false negative rates on the ROC curve, which were chosen as the cut-off threshold for classification.
 Here, the corresponding predicted score = 13.9.

 Figure 5C illustrates the number and proportion of DOC patients in different bands of predicted scores.
 We found that the proportion of the patients with a ‘consciousness recovery’ outcome in the patient cohorts rose in conjunction with an increase in the predicted score.
 The higher the predicted score, the higher the proportion of patients who exhibited a favorable outcome.
 Figure 5D shows the area under the ROC curve (AUC = 0.96, 95% CI = 0.89–0.99).
 On the basis of the ROC curve for the training dataset, a threshold 13.9 was selected as the cut-off point to classify the recovery of individual patients.
 In other words, if the predicted score for a patient was equal to or larger than 13.9, the classification model designated the label ‘consciousness recovery’ for this patient, otherwise ‘consciousness non-recovery’.
 The classification accuracy was assessed by comparing the predicted and actual outcomes, that is 'consciousness recovery' (GOS ≥ 3) versus ' consciousness non-recovery’ (GOS ≤ 2).
 Using this method, the classification accuracy in the training dataset was up to 92%.
 Specifically, the sensitivity was 85%, the specificity was 94%, the positive predictive value (PPV) was 79%, the negative predictive value (NPV) was 96%, and the F1 score was 0.81.

 The OOB was able to provide the mean prediction error on each training sample and to estimate the generalizability of our method in the training dataset.
 Using the OOB estimation, we found that the prediction accuracy in the training dataset ‘Beijing 750’ was 89%, and the sensitivity, specificity, PPV and NPV were 69%, 94%, 100%, and 87%, respectively.

-## External validation of the model
+### External validation of the model

 The performance of the prediction model on the two testing datasets is illustrated in Figure 6.
 As we assessed the CRS-R scores at the T1 time point for the patients in the ‘Beijing HDxt’ dataset, we calculated the coefficient of determination R2 between these scores and the predicted scores.
 The R2 was equal to 0.35 (permutation test, p=0.005), with the Bland-Altman plot verifying the consistency between the predicted and actual scores (one sample T test, p=0.89).
 Using the predicted score 13.9 as the threshold, we then tested the classification accuracy on the two testing datasets.
 We found that, for the ‘Beijing HDxt’ dataset, the prediction accuracy was up to 88% (sensitivity: 83%, specificity: 92%, PPV: 92%, NPV:86%, F1 score: 0.87; permutation test, p<0.001), while for the ‘Guangzhou HDxt’ dataset it was also up to 88% (sensitivity: 100%, specificity: 83%, PPV: 67%, NPV: 100%, F1 score: 0.80; permutation test, p<0.001).
 Notably, our model demonstrated good sensitivity and specificity for both the ‘subacute’ patients (i.e. duration of unconsciousness ≤3 months) and those in the chronic phase (i.e. duration of unconsciousness >3 months), as shown in Figure 7.
 More interestingly, for the testing dataset ‘Beijing HDxt’, eight DOC patients who were initially diagnosed as VS/UWS subsequently recovered consciousness.
 Using the proposed model, we could successfully identify seven of these and there was only one false-positive case.
 That is, for the VS/UWS patients, the model achieved 90.0% accuracy (sensitivity: 87.5%, specificity: 91.7%, PPV: 87.5%, NPV: 91.7%, F1 score: 0.875).

 ![Figure 6.](https://cdn.elifesciences.org/articles/36173/elife-36173-fig6-v2.jpg)

-**Figure 6.:** (A) The individual predicted score (top panel) and agreement between the CRS-R scores at the T time point and the predicted scores (bottom panel) for the testing dataset ‘Beijing HDxt’.
-(1B) The individual predicted score for each DOC patient in the testing dataset ‘Guangzhou HDxt’.
+**Figure 6.:** (A) The individual predicted score (top panel) and agreement between the CRS-R scores at the T1 time point and the predicted scores (bottom panel) for the testing dataset ‘Beijing HDxt’.
+(B) The individual predicted score for each DOC patient in the testing dataset ‘Guangzhou HDxt’.
 The legend description is the same as for Figure 5.

 ![Figure 7.](https://cdn.elifesciences.org/articles/36173/elife-36173-fig7-v2.jpg)

-**Figure 7.:** T ≤3 months) and those in the chronic phase (i.e. duration of unconsciousness 0T >3 months), respectively.0

 To test robustness, we evaluated whether the present prognostic regression model generalized to the healthy subjects scanned in the ‘Beijing 750’ training dataset (n = 30) and to the ‘Beijing HDxt’ testing dataset (n = 10).
 We found that both the healthy subjects and the ‘consciousness recovery’ patients had significantly higher predicted imaging subscores than the ‘consciousness non-recovery’ patients (two-sample T test, p<0.05).
 Additional information is provided in Appendix 8.

-## Comparison of the single-domain and combination models
+### Comparison of the single-domain and combination models

 When only the clinical features were used to build the predictive model, the prediction accuracy for the ‘Beijing HDxt’ dataset was 68% (sensitivity: 58%, specificity: 77%, PPV: 70%, NPV: 67%, F1 score: 0.64), whereas for the ‘Guangzhou HDxt’ dataset, it was 83% (sensitivity: 100%, specificity: 78%, PPV: 60%, NPV: 100%, F1 score: 0.75).
 When only the imaging features were involved in the model, the prediction accuracy for the ‘Beijing HDxt’ dataset was 80% (sensitivity: 67%, specificity: 92%, PPV: 89%, NPV: 75%, F1 score: 0.76), whereas for the ‘Guangzhou HDxt’ dataset, it was 79% (sensitivity: 100%, specificity: 72%, PPV: 55%, NPV: 100%, F1 score: 0.71).

 Using bootstrapping, we obtained the distribution of the prediction accuracies in the two testing datasets with each of the three types of models.
-In the 'Beijing HDxt' testing dataset, the means±standard deviations of the distribution of the prediction accuracies were 0.815±0.050, 0.811±0.044, and 0.666±0.037 for the combination model, the model using imaging features alone, and the model using clinical features alone, respectively.
+In the 'Beijing HDxt' testing dataset, the means$\pm$standard deviations of the distribution of the prediction accuracies were 0.815$\pm$0.050, 0.811$\pm$0.044, and 0.666$\pm$0.037 for the combination model, the model using imaging features alone, and the model using clinical features alone, respectively.
 We found that there were significant differences between the means of the classification accuracies using the three types of models (repeated measures ANOVA, p<0.001).
 Subsequently, we conducted pairwise comparisons.
 We found that there was significant difference between the combination model and the model s using the imaging feature alone (paired sample t-test, p=0.001) or using the clinical feature alone (paired sample t-test, p<0.001).
 We also found that there was significant difference between the model using the imaging feature alone and the model using the clinical feature alone (paired sample t-test, p<0.001).
 Using effect-size analysis, we found that there was a mean difference of Ψ=0.004 (95% CI = [0.002, 0.007]) between the combination method and the method using only imaging features, and Ψ=0.149 (95% CI = [0.147, 0.152]) between the combination method and the method using only clinical features.
 We also observed a mean difference of Ψ = 0.145 (95% CI = [0.142, 0.147]) between the methods using only imaging features and only clinical features.

-In the 'Guangzhou HDxt' testing dataset, the mean±standard deviation of the distribution of the prediction accuracies was 0.863±0.051, 0.783±0.044, and 0.829±0.086 for the combination model, the model using imaging features alone, and the model using clinical features alone, respectively.
+In the 'Guangzhou HDxt' testing dataset, the mean$\pm$standard deviation of the distribution of the prediction accuracies was 0.863$\pm$0.051, 0.783$\pm$0.044, and 0.829$\pm$0.086 for the combination model, the model using imaging features alone, and the model using clinical features alone, respectively.
 Similarly, we found that there were significant differences between the mean of the classification accuracies using the three types of models (repeated measures ANOVA, p<0.001), and there was significant difference between the combination model and the models using imaging features alone (paired sample t-test, p<0.001) or using clinical features alone (paired sample t-test, p<0.001).
 Using effect-size analysis, we found a mean difference of Ψ = 0.080 (95% CI = [0.076, 0.084]) between the combination model and the model using the imaging features alone, and Ψ = 0.034 (95% CI = [0.028, 0.040]) between the combination model and the model using only clinical features.
 We also observed a mean difference of Ψ = –0.046 (95% CI = [–0.053, –0.040]) between the model using imaging features alone and that using only clinical features.

 Therefore, in both testing datasets, the combination of imaging and clinical features demonstrated higher accuracy than the use of the single domain features alone.
 In addition, use of the imaging features alone had higher predictive power in comparison to use of the clinical features alone in the ‘Beijing HDxt’ dataset, whereas the opposite condition was observed in the ‘Guangzhou HDxt’ dataset, suggesting that the two testing datasets might be heterogeneous.
 More information about the single-domain models are provided in Supplementary file 2.

-## Comparison between the proposed modeling method and linear SVM
+### Comparison between the proposed modeling method and linear SVM

 Using the OOB estimation, we found that the accuracy of the linear SVM-based classification method in the training dataset ‘Beijing 750’ was 83% (sensitivity: 31%, specificity: 96%, PPV: 100%, NPV: 81%), which was lower than the accuracy of our proposed modeling method (i.e. accuracy: 89%, sensitivity: 69%, specificity: 94%, PPV: 100%, NPV: 87%).
 On the other hand, the linear SVM-based classification method achieved an accuracy of 76% (sensitivity: 58%, specificity: 92%, PPV: 88%, NPV: 71%) and 88% (sensitivity: 100%, specificity: 83%, PPV: 67%, NPV: 100%) in the ‘Beijing HDxt’ testing dataset and the ‘Guangzhou HDxt’ testing dataset, respectively.
 That is, the accuracy in the ‘Beijing HDxt’ testing dataset was lower than that in our method, whereas the accuracy in the ‘Guangzhou HDxt’ testing dataset was similar to that of our approach.
 Therefore, taking together the performance comparisons in both the training dataset and the two testing datasets, we believe that our method based on feature selection and PLSR should have higher prediction accuracy and better generalizability in comparison to linear SVM.